sindresorhus/component-emitter/Readme.md

 ### Emitter#hasListeners(event)

-  Check if this emitter has `event` handlers.
+  True if this emitter has any `event` handlers.

 ### Emitter#eventNames()